alfonsof/azure-java-examples/README.md

 **Storage - Azure Blob Storage:**
-* [azureblobstoragecreate](/azureblobstoragecreate) - Azure Blob Storage Create Container: Example of how to handle Azure Blob Storage and create a new Blob Storage container in Azure.
+* [azureblobstoragecreate](/azureblobstoragecreate) - Azure Blob Storage Create Container: Example of how to handle Azure Blob Storage and create a new Blob Storage container in an Azure storage account.
-* [azureblobstoragedelete](/azureblobstoragedelete) - Azure Blob Storage Delete Container: Example of how to handle Azure Blob Storage and delete a Blob Storage container in Azure.
+* [azureblobstoragedelete](/azureblobstoragedelete) - Azure Blob Storage Delete Container: Example of how to handle Azure Blob Storage and delete a Blob Storage container in an Azure storage account.
-* [azureblobstoragelist](/azureblobstoragelist) - Azure Blob Storage List Container: Example of how to handle Azure Blob Storage and list the blobs in a Blob Storage container in Azure.
+* [azureblobstoragelist](/azureblobstoragelist) - Azure Blob Storage List Container: Example of how to handle Azure Blob Storage and list the blobs in a Blob Storage container in an Azure storage account.
+* [azureblobstoragelistall](/azureblobstoragelistall) - Azure Blob Storage List All Containers: Example of how to handle Azure Blob Storage and list the blobs in all Blob Storage containers in an Azure storage account.

 For instructions on running the code, please consult the README in each folder.